sharkwouter/psp-sdl2-tff-example/README.md

 # Jewels SDL texture loading test

-This code shows an issue with SDL2 when trying to render a texture.
-It is not triggered in PPSSPP, but this code will crash when SDL_RenderCopy is called on PSP.
-Comment it out and the crash won't happen.
+This code shows an is a simple SDL2 example which runs on PSP and Linux.
+It uses texture rendering to draw a BMP image.
+This makes it easier to test if there are any issues with SDL2 for PSP.

 ## Building